Asana

 Blueprint templates (Business+) standardize project initialization.
 Dynamic request forms (Business+) with conditional logic capture intake consistently.
 Sprint management with burnup, burndown, and velocity charts (Business+) supports Agile teams more directly than Asana does.

-The automation engine scales from 50 actions/seat/month (Team) to 3,000 actions/seat/month (Apex).
+The automation engine scales from 50 actions/seat/month (Team) to 200 (Business) to 1,000 (Enterprise) to 1,500 (Pinnacle) actions/seat/month.
+When you hit the cap, all rules are disabled automatically and admins receive an email alert.
 Natural-language automation rule generation uses AI to translate plain English into working rules.

 Verdict